| |

 |

-The aim of the Massachusetts
+The aim of Mass

-Cultural Council's (MCC) Folk Arts & Heritage Program
+Cultural Council's Folk Arts & Heritage Program

 is to identify craftspeople, performers and cultural specialists,